Tania526-sudo/goit-algo-hw-05/README.md

-Homework **HW-05**: locking, recursion, caching (memoization), generators, functional approach and decorators + optional CLI tasks.

 # Algorithmic Homework #5

 Homework #5 from the course "Algorithms and Data Structures" in Python.
 The main goal is to deepen knowledge about:

 - recursion;
 - closures;
 - generators;